Swizec/useAuth/README.md

 **Allowed logout urls**

 After logging out, Auth0 redirects back to your app.
 Again, it needs to know you aren't up to anything shady.
+If you are getting 400 response errors on page load, this is the most likely culprit.

 ![](https://i.imgur.com/S160EiI.png)